What is a lasting power of attorney, or LPA?

 If the attorney does not have the mental capacity to take up the appointment.

-A Lasting Power of Attorney enables the Donor to nominate someone they can trust and rely on, who will be best placed to look after them and their affairs should a time come when they are not capable of managing themselves.
-By making an LPA so many of the problems that can arise when someone does not plan ahead can be avoided.
+A lasting power of attorney enables the Donor to nominate someone they can trust and rely on, who will be best placed to look after them and their affairs should a time come when they are not capable of managing themselves.
+By making a LPA so many of the problems that can arise when someone does not plan ahead can be avoided.

-To find out more about Lasting Powers of Attorney visit http://www.courtofprotectionlawyers.co.uk/lasting-powers-of-attorney/
+To find out more about Lasting Powers of Attorney visit our dedicated Court of Protection sister site at https://www.courtofprotectionlawyers.co.uk/lasting-powers-of-attorney/